ChNousias/graph-classification-thesis/README.md

 =================

 ### Conda Environments
-Each implementation was done within its own conda environment specified by the yaml file that accompanies each notebook:
+Each implementation was done within its own conda environment specified by the yaml file that accompanies each notebook, that is:
-- Graph Neural Networks: graph_networks_env.yml
+  - graph_networks_env.yml
-- Graph kernels: graph_kernels.yml
+  - graph_kernels.yml

 The environments can be deployed by using some basic [conda functionality](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file).